Child labor in the Philippines: Philippine National Strategic Framework for Plan Development for Children

-Philippine National Strategic Framework for Plan Development for Children, otherwise known as Child 21, serves as a guide for initiatives and programs established to promote and protect the rights of the children.
-The framework includes different activities and strategies in order to provide child-friendly environments, education, protection from threats including sexual exploitation, child labor, and child-trafficking, and other modes of development for the children.
+Philippine National Strategic Framework for Plan Development for Children, otherwise known as Child 21, serves as a guide for initiatives and programs to promote and protect the rights of the children.
+The framework includes activities and strategies to provide child-friendly environments, education, protection from threats including sexual exploitation, child labor, and child-trafficking, and other modes of development for children.

 Secondary agencies

 Department of Social Welfare and Development

-The Department of Social Welfare and Development (DSWD) is the government agency who provides direction to the intermediaries and implementers concerned with the delivery and development of social welfare and development services.
-They also develop and enrich existing programs and services for specific groups which includes the children and youth.
-They hold Child Protection Services in which they reach out on the children for them to recover from the experience of labor and be reintegrated back to their families.
-They also have Therapeutic Services for the Abused Children for the children to overcome the negative effects of abuse and for them to be able to live a normal and productive life by maximizing every potential a child has.
-Aside from their services, they are working together with DOLE in H.E.L.P.
-M.E.
+The Department of Social Welfare and Development (DSWD) provides direction to groups that implement social welfare and development services.
+It provides social and therapeutic services to former child laborers and helps them reintegrate with their families.

 Council for the Welfare of Children

-The Council for the Welfare of Children (CWC) actively advocates against trafficking of children.
-They incorporate issues and concerns affecting trafficking in children in its development and strategic frameworks and ensures the adoption of such by the LGUs and other stakeholders.
-They do not directly implement programs for the children; they facilitate or support other agencies and service providers through activities that are in line with their functions.
+The Council for the Welfare of Children advocates against the trafficking of children.
+It develops strategic frameworks for adoption by local government units.
+It does not directly implement programs for children; it supports other agencies and service providers.